karanbirsingh/live-gurbani-captioning-benchmark-v1/README.md

 This is a small/open benchmark for the end-to-end problem of following along with Gurbani Kirtan: given a stream, produce a causal timeline saying which line of which shabad is being sung at each moment — captioning, but with the allowed outputs restricted to Gurbani rather than free-form transcription.

 The restriction matters.
-In a Gurbani context, displaying a misspelled line (like Youtube auto-generated captions might) — a wrong matra, a dropped nukta, a transposed letter — is not acceptable.
+In a Gurbani context, displaying a misspelled line (like Youtube auto-generated captions might) is not acceptable.
 Any system that emits raw ASR output will occasionally produce those errors.

 - **Data:** 4 kirtan recordings, each evaluated from 3 start offsets → 12 cases.
 - **Metric:** frame accuracy at 1s resolution with a 1s collar and